anycable/docs.anycable.io/docs/use-cases/telehealth.md

 For sensitive data, run AnyCable inside your own infrastructure.
 It is a single self-hosted Go binary with no external dependencies in the standalone setup, so it fits on-premise and isolated environments.
-See [deployment](../deployment/heroku.md).
+See [Docker](../deployment/docker.md) or [Kubernetes](../deployment/kubernetes.md) deployment.

 ## 2. Join the session and track presence